Translation

 Translation and representation are at the heart of CREATE.
 Cross-campus collaboration is a core value.

 Leveraging the industry, disability community, and academic partnerships of the Center, we create sustainable models for translation and build upon our prior successes.
-Our collaborations with the TASKAR center, HuskyADAPT, and the UW Disability Studies Program ensure diverse voices to inform innovation.
+Our collaborations with our corporate, community, and campus partners ensure diverse voices to inform innovation.

 CREATE’s translation plan has two major goals